 Safety While Dating

-There is plenty of advice for staying safe when meeting someone for the first time, but do people follow these tips as diligently as they should?
+One thing hasn’t changed, though.
+When meeting a person for the first time, there is always concern for personal safety.
+Of course, there’s plenty of advice for staying safe when dating or looking for someone to date, but do people follow these tips as diligently as they should?

 For a closer look, we surveyed over 960 people about their dating concerns, the safety techniques they use while on a date, and how much information they’re willing to share prior to meeting up.
 Curious how many people have been scammed by someone posing as a romantic interest, and how you can avoid the same fate?
 Read on to learn more.